 - Communicating with video via email, Slack, Microsoft Teams, etc.

 - And a lot more.

 But one thing that I did not mention is anything that you want to be polished.

-It has a chrome and desktop app which works great for Mac and Windows but I put it as my fifth choice because it just isn’t as robust as Camtasia or Screenflow.
+Loom has a chrome extension and desktop app which works great for Mac and Windows but I put it as my fifth choice because it just isn’t as robust as Camtasia or Screenflow.

 Loom has a ton of useful features for internal communication for remote teams, client work, personal projects, and literally anything else you can think of.

 You can try the free plan, but you’re limited to only 5 minutes of screen capture at a time and up to 100 videos and screenshots.
 For anything more, you’ll need to upgrade to the Business plan (which I HIGHLY recommend.)